Welcome to Trakkit.org

 .gpx

-file generated by a GPS device or exported from apps like Navionics Boating -
+file generated by a GPS device or exported from apps like Navionics Boating - A file capturing NMEA 0183 traffic, recorded using apps like OpenCPN or QtVlm or a companion app.

-I am here Lat+28.851240 Lon-13.794377 Alt+009ft GPS Sats seen 10 2021-01-17 00:34UTC
+I am here Lat+28.851240 Lon-13.794377 Alt+009ft GPS Sats seen 10 2023-01-17 00:34UTC

 Assignment Rules: